Up to 50% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Supportive proportions for upright sitting Less sprawl room than deep-seat models
+Supportive proportions for upright sitting Less sprawl room than the deep-seat models

 Multiple sizes Not as lounge-forward as Byron or Wanda